DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Field-Types.md

 # Types of fields

 ## Signature.
 New users first confirm their signing name and initials, and then select a signature style.
 When they adopt their signature, it is applied to the signing field.
 Otherwise, the signature is applied with a single click.
 Easy!
 The signing name is the name as you entered it when you added the recipient to your document.
-Default: Required
+If a signature is to be optional select **optional signature** from the drop-down list of Tags
 Initial.
 Just like signing, new users first adopt a signature, and then their initials are applied to the document.

 ## Date Signed.